digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 ## Improvement of the security

+### Manage the key policy

+>__Important__
+Do not set the Principal to an asterisk (*) in any key policy statement that allows permissions unless you use conditions to limit the key policy.
+An asterisk gives every identity in every AWS account permission to use the KMS key, unless another policy statement explicitly denies it.
+Users in other AWS accounts can use your KMS key whenever they have corresponding permissions in their own account.

 ### The key policy

 If you look at the key policy of the AWS KMS Key, you will see that it's the default key policy allowing all trusted entities (users/roles) to interact with the key.